hemajv/katacoda-scenarios-2/deploy-prometheus-grafana/3deploy-grafana.md

+Next, we will deploy Grafana and connect it to our Prometheus instance, so we are able to visualize metrics better.

+We can just directly deploy the vanilla container image from Docker Hub using the following command:
+`oc new-app grafana/grafana -n pad-monitoring`{{execute}}

+Then we need to expose the service so that it is accessible outside of the cluster.

+`oc expose svc/grafana -n pad-monitoring`{{execute}}

 In this section, you are going to deploy the front end component of an application called **parksmap**.
 The web application will display an interactive map, which will be used to display the location of major national parks from all over the world.

 # Exercise: Deploying Your First Image